salesforce/lwsec-docs-mirror/packages/@locker/distortion/docs/distortions.md

 ### Distorted Behavior

-Lightning Web Security will return an artificial `Window` object that contains specific safe methods we allow.
+Locker will return an artificial `Window` object that contains specific safe methods we allow.
 <hr>
 <a name="windowdocsopener-gettermd"></a>

-## window.opener getter
+## get: window.opener [Main]

 ### Summary